-What can you do if you don't want to take metformin or can't tolerate its unpleasant side effects?
+What can you do if you have PCOS but don't want to take metformin or can't tolerate its unpleasant side effects?

-Several medical research studies have shown that just changing your diet and lifestyle can be just as effective as taken metformin.
+Several medical research studies have shown that just changing your diet and lifestyle can be just as effective as taking metformin.

 At the end of six months, the results were virtually the same for both groups.
 About 67% in each group had improvements in their menstrual cycle.
 Both groups had smaller waists and lost weight.